 - (i) No regular review.
-Some CCEPs and TTEPs did not conduct any regular review of the data in the BCAN-CID Mapping File and failed to detect inaccurate client type assignments and/or incorrect CID input. - (ii) Absence or ineffective maker-checker process for client data input.
-Some TTEPs did not put in place maker-checker process to ensure client data is accurately inputted into their internal systems.
-While some CCEPs and TTEPs represented that they had put in place such maker-checker process and/or have such process documented in their written policies and procedures, there was no audit trail to support their representation, or the audit trail did not show a clear segregation of marker-checker duties.
-The absence of or an ineffective maker-checker control could contribute to inaccurate client type assignments and/or incorrect CID input. - (iii) Lack of adequate control over data accuracy regarding online account opening and/or China Connect Service activation.
-Some CCEPs and/or their affiliates accept both offline and online application for account opening and/or
+Some CCEPs/TTEPs did not conduct any regular review of the data in the BCAN-CID Mapping File and failed to detect inaccurate client type assignments and/or incorrect CID input. - (ii) Absence or ineffective maker-checker process for client data input.
+Some CCEPs/TTEPs did not put in place maker-checker process to ensure client data is accurately inputted into their internal systems.
+While some CCEPs/TTEPs represented that they had put in place such maker-checker process and/or have such process documented in their written policies and procedures, there was no audit trail to support their representation, or the audit trail did not show a clear segregation of marker-checker duties.
+The absence of, or an ineffective maker-checker control, could contribute to inaccurate client type assignments and/or incorrect CID input. - (iii) Lack of adequate control over data accuracy regarding BCAN assigned by its affiliate to underlying clients.
+Some CCEPs on-boarded their non-EP affiliates as their clients where BCANs were assigned to the affiliates' underlying clients.
+However, they did not put in place adequate control to ensure data accuracy on those BCANs concerned, leaving the data inaccuracy issue at the affiliates level undetected. - Insufficient controls / arrangements to ensure BCAN confidentiality and BCAN access granted strictly on a need-to-know basis only